LogolicusZ/krchv/README.md

 ## What is this for?

-I want to have a space dedicated to one of my fav hobbies that also acts like an archive in case I lose the original files and I want to be less dependent on other services like Instagram (For Image storing) and Notion (Storage database of current Items that I own)
+I want to have a space dedicated to one of my fav hobbies that also acts like an archive in case I lose the original files and I want to be less dependent on other services like Instagram (For Image storing) and Notion (Storage database of current Items that I own).

 ## What is this using?

-This page like my main [Website](https://logolicusz.com) will be using Svelte Kit and TailwindCSS
+This page like my main [Website](https://logolicusz.com) will be using Svelte Kit and TailwindCSS.

+## Who is this for?
+me, mainly. fuck off.
+But you're free to use this however you want to, according to the [license](./LICENSE).